FAANG/comm-methylation/RRBS-toolkit/README.md

 All these tools should be installed before to use RRBS toolkit.

-Once all these prerequisites are satisfied, you should edit file **RRBS_HOME/config.sh** and change the path to these external tools.
+Once all these prerequisites are satisfied, you should edit file **RRBS_HOME/config.sh** and change the path to these external tools (**RRBS_HOME** referes to the path where RRBS toolkit is installed).